Bin Laden doctor Shakil Afridi to be retried

 He has consistently maintained that he did not know the target of the CIA operation was Osama Bin Laden.

 US officials spoke out against his arrest and sentencing and called for his release.
-But Pakistan maintained that any government would have taken similar measures.'Speaking out'
+But Pakistan maintained that any government would have taken similar measures.

 A few months after his conviction Dr Afridi managed to speak to Fox news from his jail cell via a smuggled phone.